Tessa’s Recipe Rundown

 - Preheat the oven to 350°F.

-- Combine the cocoa, chocolate, and espresso in a large bowl.
+- In a medium bowl, combine the cocoa, chocolate, and espresso.
 Pour the boiling water into the bowl and cover.
 Let stand for 5 minutes.
-Whisk the chocolate mixture until it is smooth.
+Whisk the chocolate mixture until smooth.
 Let cool to room temperature.
 Once cooled, whisk in the sour cream.

 - Meanwhile, in a small bowl, whisk together the flour, salt, and baking soda.
 Set aside.